Parallelization

 For load balancing with re-distribution of user data the function dune.fem.loadBalance

-should be used.
-See the crystal growth or Re-entrant Corner Problem examples.
+method discussed in the section on adaptivity.
+See also the crystal growth or Re-entrant Corner Problem examples.